any2cards/jotl/readme.md

 An easy-to-use collection of data and images from [Jaws of the Lion](http://www.cephalofair.com/jotl) by [Cephalofair Games](http://www.cephalofair.com/) - Developer: **Isaac Childres**.

+11/10/2021: Only used for Firefox Add-On.
+The new Chrome Extension is powered by [Worldhaven Asset Viewer](https://github.com/any2cards/worldhaven).

 ## What's included

 This repository contains data and images for the following components: